Bulldog noses in Australia

 • S Class: 18 Co'Co', 16-567C engine equiped, 1,800 hp, max.
 133 km/h, Clyde Engineering built (1957, 1958, 1960, 1961), double cab (a flat fronted cab on the No. 2 end), all set for broad gauge at the moment (S300 - S317).

-Chicago Freight Car Limited Australia (CFCLA) (B, GM, and S Class)
+Chicago Freight Car Limited Australia (CFCLA), now called Rail First Asset Management (B, GM, and S Class)

 Clyde Engineering (GM Class)